devravager/Trick-privacy-policy-/README.md

 📬 Message System & Usage

-Levix includes features such as welcome messages, embeds, image banners, and automated messages.
+Trick includes features such as welcome messages, embeds, image banners, and automated messages.
 Therefore:

 You must not use NSFW or offensive content in welcome images, embeds, or message systems.